 In 1993 I finally moved here and I’ve been living here ever since.
 Belgium gave me three beautiful children, and I became a citizen in 1997.

 In June 1994 I left Brussels and I moved to Louvain and that was one of the biggest challenges in my life.
 Dutch is a totally different language than French and I had a very hard time with it.
 It hurt me when a few people told me to learn Dutch or to go back to Portugal.
 I was doing my best but it was never good enough for some.
 I was bullied and I heard racist insults.
 However people in shops and at the pharmacy were always very kind to me and helped me a lot because they saw I was doing my best.
 One of the best compliments I got was at The Standaard Library in Louvain when a member of the staff told me “You can speak better Dutch than our King!”
 I am still greatful for that comment, that lady doesn’t realize how much she helped me.
 With time I met other people that helped me with Dutch and after 2 years I could have a normal conversation.

 Belgium became my home and in spite of everything, I love it with all my heart.
 Once a year I still try to go to Portugal but after a few days there I start to miss the country that I have chosen to live in.

 My best contribution to Belgium are my portuguese values, my commitment to make it a better place for the future generations, is being able to speak the three national languages (German less) and paying my taxes on time.
-Yes, I love playing taxes because they remember me that I am blessed with a job and that I can somehow payback all the good things Belgium gave me.
+Yes, I love paying taxes because they remember me that I am blessed with a job and that I can somehow payback all the good things Belgium gave me.